 Britain's Iran envoy denies attending demo before arrest

+"Arresting diplomats is of course illegal, in all countries," he added.
+Iran's deputy foreign minister on Sunday confirmed Macaire had been arrested but said he was freed soon after being identified.

+"He wasn't detained, but arrested as unknown foreigner in an illegal gathering," Seyed Abbas Araghchi tweeted, adding Macaire was released 15 minutes after he called the British diplomat to confirm his identity.
 The British government said Macaire was arrested and detained briefly in the Iranian capital in what it called a "flagrant violation of international law".
-Authorities in Tehran have yet to make any statements about the incident.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)